Panama Canal Authority: Organization

-Because of its unique nature, the ACP has financial autonomy, as well as ownership of the canal's assets.
+Because of its unique nature, the ACP has financial autonomy and ownership of the canal's assets.

 The Board of Directors is responsible for establishing policies for the operation, improvement, and modernization of the canal, as well as supervising its management pursuant to the National Constitution, the Panama Canal Authority Organic Law, and the regulations thereto appertaining.

 The board of directors is composed as follows: